nvt/tinydtls-fuzz/README.md

 Each such file contains the contents of a DTLS message sent during execution, with the name suggesting the index the message in the handshake sequence.
 The extensive print-out should include two "Handshake complete" logs, suggesting that both sides were able to complete the handshake.
 This is because the handshake is actually executed as the messages are generated.
+To visualize the raw messages generated you can use a hex viewer/editor (e.g. xxd, hexdump, hexedit).
+Alternatiively, you can transform them to pcap to view them on wireshark. we also include an adaptation of Hanno Böck

 We finally (re-)execute the handshake, replacing the fifth message (ClientKeyExchange) by the first (ClientHello):